 Even if you don’t believe each person has an emotional field, it may help to think of issues using this model.
 It will cause you to change the kind of question you ask.
 It won’t be about fixing something that is wrong.
 The questions will shift to, “How do I create and grow love and happiness in this situation?”.
 When you ask a different question your mind opens to different possibilities.
 It is also helpful to understand that you can completely transform this emotional field.

 One of the reasons that stopping emotional reactions is challenging is that we haven’t been introduced to ways to deal with our own emotional field.
 It doesn’t respond the way we might think.
 We might be attacking it like a car when it behaves more like a garden.
 With the wrong approach our efforts to change emotions only agitate them further.
 When you become more aware of how your emotional field operates, practice what to do, and what not to do, you can completely change your emotional reactions.

 In this episode I discuss how this emotional field behaves, both with an individual, and in relationships.
 Most importantly I cover what not to do, and why, when trying to change emotional reactions.
 When you stop doing the things that agitate your emotional field, your emotional reactions dissolve all by themselves.
 Learning to shift certain expressions is like not watering the weeds in the garden anymore.
 When you don’t water weeds anymore they die.

 Topics covered in this audio are

-Understand more about how the audio coaching sessions guide you to change emotional reactions located on my website.
+Understand more about how the Self Mastery Course sessions guide you to change emotional reactions located on my website.